Synthetic diamond: Electronics

 Synthetic diamond has potential uses as a semiconductor, because it can be doped with impurities like boron and phosphorus.
-Since these elements contain one more or one fewer valence electron than carbon, they turn synthetic diamond into p-type or n-type semiconductor.
+Since these elements contain one more or one fewer valence electron than carbon, they turn synthetic diamond into p-type or n-type semiconductors.
 Making a p–n junction by sequential doping of synthetic diamond with boron and phosphorus produces light-emitting diodes (LEDs) producing UV light of 235 nm.
 Another useful property of synthetic diamond for electronics is high carrier mobility, which reaches 4500 cm^{2}/(V·s) for electrons in single-crystal CVD diamond.
 High mobility is favorable for high-frequency operation and field-effect transistors made from diamond have already demonstrated promising high-frequency performance above 50 GHz.
 The wide band gap of diamond (5.5 eV) gives it excellent dielectric properties.
 Combined with the high mechanical stability of diamond, those properties are being used in prototype high-power switches for power stations.

 Synthetic diamond transistors have been produced in the laboratory.
 They remain functional at much higher temperatures than silicon devices, and are resistant to chemical and radiation damage.
 While no diamond transistors have yet been successfully integrated into commercial electronics, they are promising for use in exceptionally high-power situations and hostile non-oxidizing environments.

 Synthetic diamond is already used as radiation detection device.
 It is radiation hard and has a wide bandgap of 5.5 eV (at room temperature).
 Diamond is also distinguished from most other semiconductors by the lack of a stable native oxide.
 This makes it difficult to fabricate surface MOS devices, but it does create the potential for UV radiation to gain access to the active semiconductor without absorption in a surface layer.
 Because of these properties, it is employed in applications such as the BaBar detector at the Stanford Linear Accelerator and BOLD (Blind to the Optical Light Detectors for VUV solar observations).
 A diamond VUV detector recently was used in the European LYRA program.

 Conductive CVD diamond is a useful electrode under many circumstances.
 Photochemical methods have been developed for covalently linking DNA to the surface of polycrystalline diamond films produced through CVD.
 Such DNA-modified films can be used for detecting various biomolecules, which would interact with DNA thereby changing electrical conductivity of the diamond film.
 In addition, diamonds can be used to detect redox reactions that cannot ordinarily be studied and in some cases degrade redox-reactive organic contaminants in water supplies.
 Because diamond is mechanically and chemically stable, it can be used as an electrode under conditions that would destroy traditional materials.
 As an electrode, synthetic diamond can be used in waste water treatment of organic effluents and the production of strong oxidants.